mautilus/sdk/README.md

 ![Architecture](./img/Mautilus_SmartTV_SDK_Schema.png?raw=true)

 ### 4. Examples

 The SDK is delivered with two examples, which are showing use of the virtual keyboard, player and network communication.
 They are located in the `examples` subfolder.
-Bothe examples include packages, which could be immediatelly installed on Samsung and LG televisions.
+Both examples include packages, which could be immediatelly installed on Samsung and LG televisions.

 ### 5. Current version

-Version: 2.0.220
+Version: 2.0.230

+Release notes 2.0.230:

+-	Instant On feature on Tizen
+-	Improved help generation
+-	New example (3PlayersDemo)
+-	Added support for LG NetCast Simple SmartTV 2016
+-	Added support for LG webOS 3.x (2016) (not fully tested)

 Release notes 2.0.220: